Are the days of cash being king ending?

 There is also the issue that whilst 1.5 million Britons remain without bank accounts, moving to a digital money-based society remains completely unfeasible for many and would result in greater financial exclusion.

-Also, with the growth of the gig economy, all the evidence suggests that use of cash as a means of paying people is on the increase again, which mirrors worldwide trends, where cash now accounts for 9.6% of global GDP, in contrast to the 8.1% it was in 2011.Get Started
+Also, with the growth of the gig economy, all the evidence suggests that use of cash as a means of paying people is on the increase again, which mirrors worldwide trends, where cash now accounts for 9.6% of global GDP, in contrast to the 8.1% it was in 2011.Get debt help today

 Will a Cashless Society lead to Over-Indebtedness?